 Advantages Disadvantages Rigged Sprite Sheets Significantly lighter packages.
 Allows you to easily import the assets in Unity using the Harmony Game SDK package.
 Allows you to create props and anchors in Harmony.
-Different animation clips can be separated by scene versions or can be separated with scene markers, whichever is preferred.
 Only supports Game Bone-type deformations.
-Does not support Morphing, except if baked into frame-by-frame animations.
 Does not support any effect except for the Cutter.
 Using cutters has several limitations.
 The matte port of drawing layers cannot be used.
 Rendered Sprite Sheets (Easel JS) All methods of animating, including morphing, curve deformations and envelope deformations are supported.
 Effects are supported.
 What you see is what you get.
 Harder to import in Unity.
 This format cannot be imported using the Harmony Game SDK.
 Developers must write their own scripts to import the exported sprite sheets.
 Exported sprite sheets are significantly heavier in file size, which may make it unsuitable for mobile games due to file-size and bandwidth limitations.
-Different animation clips can only be separated by scene versions.
 Does not allow you to create prop and anchors in Harmony.